luukhd2/Glados-text-to-speech/README.md

 # Glados-text-to-speech
  TTS using the Glados voice from Portal 1.
- This is a trimmed down version of https://github.com/keithito/tacotron Thanks to them for their code and training the models.
+ This is a trimmed down version taking just the GLaDOS model of https://github.com/keithito/tacotron

- I made them more easily accessible through this repo.
+Thanks to them for their code and training the models.
+I made this repo for people who just want the GLaDOS voice and a simple set-up and downloadable weights.

 ![alt text](https://github.com/luukhd2/Glados-text-to-speech/blob/main/im.png?raw=true)